-The surface area above the Project has been subject to activities associated with the open-cut mine since the grant of the mining leases in 1994.
-Ensham proposes to mine Zone 2 and 3 using the existing bord and pillar mining method.
+The Project has been subject to surface activities associated with the open-cut mine since the grant of the mining leases in 1994.
+For this Project, Ensham proposes to continue to mine Zone 2 and 3 using the current mining technique of the bord and pillar mining method.